Five(-ish) things to do and see around La Danasha

 Also, if you’re into kayaking, this is an easy place to aim to land after a short ballad from St Père-sur-Loire, which is upstream and just across Sully-sur-Loire.

-4. Take a boat tour on the Loire from Sigloy
+5. Take a boat tour on the Loire from Sigloy

-About 15min from La Danasha, the Passeurs de Loire will take you on a boat tour on board a typical, shallow Loire boat.
+About 15min from La Danasha, in Sigloy, the Passeurs de Loire will take you on a boat tour on board a typical, shallow Loire boat.
 The basic tour is 90 minutes long but there are other, longer ones, such as a tour with apéritif or even picnic dinner, or sunset tour to try and spot some beavers (not easy).

 The guy running this is passionate about the Loire and boating on the Loire, and so are his fellow boatsmen.
 We’ve taken the tour on several occasions and absolutely loved it every time because it’s just you, the river and the birds.
-It’s beautiful and interesting.
+It’s beautiful, relaxing and interesting.
 We strongly recommend it!

-5. Go swim in l’Etang du Puits, in Cerdon
+6. Go swim in l’Etang du Puits, in Cerdon

-It’s difficult to choose what gets the fifth spot, to be honest (so I’ll probably end up adding a sixth).
 For families, l’Etang du Puits is a lake (or mega-pond?)
 20min from La Danasha where you feel (a little bit) like being at the sea, with its windsurfing and waterskiing.

-6. Learn about the region’s Scottish-related past in Aubigny-sur-Nère
+8. Learn about the region’s Scottish-related past in Aubigny-sur-Nère

-And yes, I’m adding a sixth one (but I could go on and on…).
 Aubigny-sur-Nère, nicknamed ‘City of the Stuarts’, and located exactly 30min away, has a nice, lively city centre full of small shops and restaurants, and strong ties with Scotland.

 Namely, in the 15th century, the Scots came to the rescue of King Charles VII by virtue of the Auld Alliance treaty during an English invasion that forced the king to take refuge in nearby Bourges (more on its history here).
 The Stuart family owned Aubigny-sur-Nère, which was ceded to them by way of a ‘thank you’ gift, until the second half of the 17th century.